Why choose Lis as your keynote speaker?

 - Workshops in Schools –Communication Skills and Radio Days

 And finally… Lis takes what she does seriously – but not herself!
-Here’s a taste of a ‘key’ ingredient to Lis’ success (both as a speaker and in life) – her sense of fun and humour.
-Her philosophy has always been “You’re a long time dead – you may as well have fun whilst you’re here”.
-Enjoy and then put into practice!
+Here’s a taste of a ‘key’ ingredient to Lis’ success, both as a speaker and life in general, her sense of fun and humour.
+Her philosophy has always been that everyone learns better and retains more when they’re having fun.
+Watch this and enjoy 🙂

 COUNTDOWN TO THE NEXT EVENT